Genesis yearly average costs and reliability

+Overall, Genesis vehicles are relatively affordable to own compared with many other luxury brands (and even some nonluxury brands).
 On average, Genesis vehicles cost $524 per year to repair and maintain, according to RepairPal data.
-This is well below the yearly maintenance cost of owning a BMW ($968) or a Mercedes-Benz ($908) and on par with Lexus costs ($551).
+This is below the yearly maintenance cost of a BMW ($968) or Mercedes-Benz ($908) and on par with a Lexus ($551), per the same source.

 How Genesis upkeep compares to other automakers

-So far, data indicates that Genesis vehicles are very affordable to own and maintain compared with similar luxury brands.
-The annual repair and maintenance costs for a Genesis ($524) are also below the industry average of $976 for luxury full-size cars and $652 for all vehicles.
+However, data indicate that Genesis vehicles are more affordable to own and maintain than similar luxury brands.
+The annual average repair and maintenance costs for a Genesis ($524) are also below the industry average of $976 for luxury full-size cars and $652 for all vehicles.

 Here’s how it compares with other popular makes.